agollakota/DAAMZ-Project-3/SoftwareRequirements.md

 2.3 User Classes and Characteristics
 --------------------------------

 We are going for simple and minimalistic so people can quickly decide what to eat.
 Since this is a food app, there is no target age or gender.
-However, FoodSwipe™ may be more useful for people in urban areas where there is a wide variety of restaurants to choose from in the area.
+However, SwipeEats™ may be more useful for people in urban areas where there is a wide variety of restaurants to choose from in the area.

 2.4 Operating Environment
 ---------------------

-FoodSwipe™ will be compatible with Apple and Android smartphones that can support React-native applications.
+SwipeEats™ will be compatible with Apple and Android smartphones that can support React-native applications.

 2.5 Design and Implementation Constraints
 -------------------------------------

-Internet connection is required to properly use FoodSwipe™, and the restaurants will be limited to the user’s area.
+Internet connection is required to properly use SwipeEats™, and the restaurants will be limited to the user’s area.
 New restaurants might be left out due to lack of information and appearance on Yelp or Google.

 2.6 User Documentation
 ------------------